OPCFoundation/UA-CloudCommander/README.md

 # UA Cloud Commander

-A cross-platform, cloud-based OPC UA command & control reference implementation leveraging MQTT and Kafka.
+A cross-platform, .Net9.0-based OPC UA command & control reference implementation leveraging MQTT and Kafka.
 It runs in a Docker container on-premises (on Docker or Kubernetes) and executes OPC UA commands, reads and writes OPC UA variables and supports Historical Data Access (HDA) for on-premises OPC UA servers, executed from the cloud.

 ## Configuration